ZXTube/YouShield/README.md

 # YouShield - Remove Youtube Recommendations, Shorts, Homepage and more

+> :warning: This code is old, latest version of youshield is on chrome web store

 Protecting you from YouTube

 This extension tries as hard as possible to keep you from procrastinating and falling into the YouTube loop.